10-Q 1 iivi-20230930.htm 10-Q iivi-20230930

 Debt Assumed through Acquisition

-We assumed the remaining balances of three term loans with the closing of the Merger.
-The aggregate principal amount outstanding is $22 million as of September 30, 2023.
-The term loans assumed consisted of the following: (i) 1.3% Term Loan due 2024, (ii) 1.0% State of Connecticut Term Loan due 2023 (and repaid prior to June 30, 2023), and (iii) Facility construction loan in Germany due 2030.
+We assumed the remaining balances of three term loans with the closing of the acquisition of Coherent, Inc. The aggregate principal amount outstanding is $19 million as of September 30, 2024.
+The term loans assumed consisted of the following: (i) 1.3% Term Loan (repaid prior to September 30, 2024), (ii) 1.0% State of Connecticut Term Loan due 2023 (repaid in fiscal 2023), and (iii) Facility construction loan in Germany.
 For the Facility construction loan, on December 21, 2020, Coherent LaserSystems GmbH & Co.
 KG entered into a loan agreement with Commerzbank for borrowings of up to 24 million Euros, which were drawn down by October 29, 2021, to finance a portion of the construction of a new facility in Germany.
 The term of the loan is 10 years, and borrowings bear interest at 1.55% per annum.
 Payments are made quarterly.

 5.000% Senior Notes due 2029